frontity/api-reference/docs-api/frontity-packages/README.md

 Official Frontity packages are those created and maintained by the [Frontity Team](https://frontity.org/about-us/).

 These packages encapsulates the logic to apply the main features needed in a WordPress + React stack project managed by Frontity

+A Frontity project is basically the sum of the **Core package** plus a selection of **Features packages**.
+We can also use **Collections packages** to help us speed up the development of our Frontity project

 {% hint style="info" %}
 The [full list of available packages](https://www.npmjs.com/search?q=keywords:frontity) include others created by the community.
 In this site we're going to document only the official `frontity` packages that has a public API